geogkary/breeze/README.md

 // version root
 "example.com/v1/"
-// returns a list of endpoints per group if option is enabled on config.php
+// returns a list of endpoints per group if the option is enabled on config.php
 // otherwise returns '200'

 // group of endpoints
 "example.com/v1/info-about/"
 // A. attempts to create a new Info_about($request, $p1, $p2, $p3, $p4) from your controllers
 // B. otherwise calls API::routeInfo_about() with the same arguments, ONLY if the request does not continue to a specific endpoint below
+// C. otherwise displays the group's endpoints if the options is enabled on config.php

 // endpoint
 "example.com/v1/info-about/releases/"